pybamm-team/pybamm-cookie/README.md

 pybamm_cookiecutter._version.version
 ```

-## 🛠️ Contributing to PyBaMM
+## 🛠️ Contributing to `pybamm-cookiecutter`

-If you'd like to help us develop PyBaMM by adding new methods, writing documentation, or fixing embarrassing bugs, please have a look at these [guidelines](https://github.com/pybamm-team/pybamm-cookiecutter/blob/main/CONTRIBUTING.md) first.
+If you'd like to help us develop `pybamm-cookiecutter` by improving the template's features, writing documentation, or fixing embarrassing bugs, please have a look at these [guidelines](https://github.com/pybamm-team/pybamm-cookiecutter/blob/main/CONTRIBUTING.md).

 ## 📫 Get in touch